apeskinian/p5_treasures_untold/README.md

     | Desktop | ![Desktop guest details](documentation/features/product_details/desktop_detail_logged_off.png "Desktop guest view") | ![Desktop unique view](documentation/features/product_details/desktop_detail_unique.png "Desktop unique view") |![Desktop stocked view](documentation/features/product_details/desktop_detail_stocked.png "Desktop stocked view") |

 - ### Adding Products to the Basket
-    To add an item to the basket a user simply taps/clicks on the 'Add to Basket' button on the product detail page.
+    To add an item to the basket a user simply clicks on the 'Add to Basket' button on the product detail page.
 If the product is not unique the user can specify the quantity required in the input field by either typing or using the plus/minus buttons.
 When the user adds the product to their basket, the page is updated to reflect any stock changes and availability.

     | Unique Product Availability Adjusting | Product Quantity Adjusting | Product Quantity Zero Adjusting |
     | --- | --- | --- |